SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-coding-guidelines.md

 ## Using Transfer State Functionality

-We recommend using transfer state functionality.
-The application runs XHR requests on the server, and then again on the client-side (when the application bootstraps).
+Using transfer state functionality is recommended.
+The application runs XHR requests on the server, and then again on the client-side, when the application bootstraps.

 Use a cache that is transferred from the server to the client.

 For more information, see [Configurable State Persistence and Rehydration]({{ site.baseurl }}{% link _pages/dev/configurable-state-persistence-and-rehydration.md %}).

-## Getting Request Url and Origin
+## Getting the Request URL and Origin

-In CCV2 (or other setup using proxy servers), the request origin may be modified on the fly to something else i.e. localhost or 127.0.0.1.
-Moreover the `document.location` behaves differently in the browser vs. SSR (where Angular Universal creates DOM with not all functionalities).
+In CCv2, or any other setup that uses proxy servers, the request origin may be modified on the fly to something else, such as `localhost` or `127.0.0.1`.
+Also, the `document.location` behaves differently in the browser as compared to SSR, where Angular Universal creates a DOM that is more limited in functionality.

-To get the request url or origin, in SSR you should use Spartacus injection tokens `SERVER_REQUEST_URL` and `SERVER_REQUEST_ORIGIN`.
-For example:
+When working with SSR, to get the request URL or origin, you should use the Spartacus `SERVER_REQUEST_URL` and `SERVER_REQUEST_ORIGIN` injection tokens.
+The following is an example:

 ```ts
 constructor(